Dipteris conjugata

-Dipteris conjugata is a species of fern (in the family Dipteridaceae).
+Dipteris conjugata is a species of fern in the family Dipteridaceae.
 It has a rhizome, and 2-3 tall stems with mid green or dark green fronds, which have several divisions to toothed lobes.
 It is grows in clearings, mountain ridges and in forest margins, from tropical and temperate Asia, northern Queensland in Australia and some islands in the Pacific Ocean.
 It has limited native medicinal uses.

 Description

-It has a creeping rhizome, covered with black shiny hairs, or reddish brown hairlike scales.
-The hairs are 4 to 5 mm long and 0.2 mm in diam.
-The hairs are more like bristles on the older sections of the rhizomes.
-It is up to 1 cm or more in diameter.